robintyh1/Variational-DQN/README.md

 ### Citations
 If you use the code from this repo for academic research, you are very encouraged to cite the following papers.

-[Tang et al., *Variational Deep Q Network*.
+[Tang and Kucukelbir., *Variational Deep Q Network*.
 Bayesian Deep Learning Workshop, NIPS, 2017.][vdqn]

-[Tang et al., *Exploration by Distributional Reinforcement Learning*.
+[Tang and Agrawal., *Exploration by Distributional Reinforcement Learning*.
 International Joint Conference on Artificial Intelligence (IJCAI), 2018.][exp]

 [vdqn]: https://arxiv.org/abs/1711.11225